-FXZA on a Samsung television stand for the following:
+FXZA on a Samsung television stands for the following:

 F denotes the type of digital tuner depending on the type used in a particular country.
 F means a standard tuner, and it is used in the US, Canada, and Mexico; G is for Latin America, and U, K, and T stand for the DVB average in Europe.

 Next, we come to the X, which stands for the design, and the ZA, which represents the region for which that particular TV was developed.

 Between 2016 and 2019, how the model codes were designed changed year after year.
 The code used above applies to Samsung TVs manufactured between 2017 and 2020.
 Before then, the codes were different and didn’t reveal the same information.
 All in all, it is an interesting way of finding out all this information about your TV.